 Lack of temperature changes during the day

 Chlorophyll (green pigment) in leaves is broken down fast when the temperature difference in a day is large.
-Without enough temperature changes during the day, the green pigments continue to remain, masking the red pigment produced in leaves.
+Without enough temperature changes during the day, the green pigments continue to remain, masking the red pigment produced in the leaves.
 A warm period during fall will in fact lower the intensity of autumn colors.

 Lack of moisture in the soil